blocklessnetwork/bless-contract-cli/README.md

 # bless-contract-cli

-This project is for interacting with the bless contract,  the admin use the cli to set the registration contract deadline time or pause the register on chain
+This project is for interacting with the bless contract,  the admin uses the cli to set the registration contract deadline time or pause the register on chain

 ## How to intsall

-Execute follow command to install script.
+Execute the following command to install the script.

 ```bash
 npx  blesscontract
 ```

-if install success, you will get follow message
+If the installation is successful, you will get the following message.

 ```bash
 Usage: blesscontract [options] [command]